mschvarc/SoftwareEvolution18/README.md

 # SoftwareEvolution18
 ## Martin Schvarcbacher and Jelle Manders

+## Changes since grading session:

+1. Modified the way we compute and rank unit size to incorporate relative percentages, not just the average.
+This enables us to penalize for codebases with unmaintaiably long methods.

+2. Changed the duplicate detection algorithm.
+With a window size of 6, the same file copy/pasted twice results in 100% not 50% duplication.
+Re-ran the tool.

 ## Volume
 The volume metric is by far the simplest of the analyzed four; We simply go over all of the Java Files, strip them of all comment and blank lines, and count whatever is left.
 This is done by asking RASCAL for all of the JAVA files in the project, parsing each of them with our Comment and Whiteline stripper, and counting the amount of lines left.